PanIGGCAS/SeisElastic2D_1.1/README.md

 ##################################################################
 ##################################################################

-Please following the steps below for installing and running the examples on a local workstation with at least 8 processors available:
+Please follow the steps below for installing and running the examples on a local workstation with at least 8 processors available:

 (1) Install the prerequisite packages, as introduced in section 2.2.1 of the manual;